Paul-Williamson-90/Data-Science-Portfolio/README.md

 Showcasing some of the machine learning projects I have worked on.

 ## Currently working on:
-Yaw-misalignment and early fault detection for wind turbines using SCADA data.
+- Yaw-misalignment and early fault detection for wind turbines using SCADA data
+- A program to mass-migrate historical data from spreadsheets to Salesforce CRM using SOQL